 #34 Layered Pixie with Clean Definition

-The defined layers on this cut give it a sense of structure that wavy hair benefits enormously from, because without them, shorter cuts on wavy textures can go shapeless between salon visits.
-The sides are cropped close enough to frame the face cleanly while the top retains enough length to show off the natural wave pattern.
-A lightweight mousse scrunched in while damp will enhance the texture without weighing it down.
-This is the kind of cut where the technique matters more than the styling, so find someone who understands wavy hair and let them handle the rest.
+The layers in this cut provide structure.
+Wavy hair really benefits from this.
+Without layers, shorter cuts become shapeless pretty quickly between salon visits.
+The sides are short enough to frame the face, while the top is long enough to showcase the beautiful waves.
+A light mousse can be applied to the damp hair and scrunched to enhance the hair’s natural texture without weighing it down.
+This is the type of haircut where the technique is more important than the styling, so go to someone who really knows what they’re doing with wavy hair and let them work.

 #35 Feathered Pixie with Silver-Toned Movement